jasonblanchard/guide-how-to-learn-ruby-on-rails/README.md

 Open up the folder in your [Sublime Text](http://www.sublimetext.com/) (or other code **editor** of choice) by dragging the folder onto the editor application icon.
 You will now see a bunch of folders and files – these are the guts of your Rails app.
 Let's get started!

-### Migration
+### Migrations

-**Models** are what deal with data in your application – they handle passing information to and from the **database**.
+In web applications, information is stored in a **database**.
 Think of a database as a bunch of interconnected spreadsheets, called **tables**.
-Take a look at the existing structure in [`db/schema.rb`](https://github.com/Thinkful/thinklist/blob/start/db/schema.rb), and the (currently very simple) model definition in [`app/models/listing.rb`](https://github.com/Thinkful/thinklist/blob/start/app/models/listing.rb).
+Take a look at the existing structure in [`db/schema.rb`](https://github.com/Thinkful/thinklist/blob/start/db/schema.rb).

-In an application using a **SQL** database (like Thinklist), each type of thing (users, products, etc.) will generally have it's own table and corresponding model.
+In an application using a **SQL** database (like Thinklist), each type of thing (users, products, etc.) will generally have it's own table.
 Let's get the category structure in place.

 #### Generate